A wastewater tunnel from the North, from Källby to Sjölunda

 A wastewater tunnel connecting the municipalities of Burlöv, Lomma, and Lund, as well as the urban area of Hjärup, to the wastewater treatment system MAXIMA is the best alternative.
 It is more cost-effective, has lower energy consumption, and reduces our environmental impact.

-The tunnel is planned to stretch from Källby wastewater treatment plant and to Sjölunda wastewater treatment plant, covering a distance of approximately 10 kilometers.
-The municipalities of Burlöv and Lomma, as well as the urban area of Hjärup in the Municipality of Staffanstorp, are connected to the tunnel via existing and new pipeline systems.
+The tunnel is planned to stretch from Källby to Sjölunda wastewater treatment plant, covering a distance of approximately 10 kilometres.
+The municipalities of Burlöv and Lomma, as well as the urban area of Hjärup in the Municipality of Staffanstorp, will be connected to the tunnel via existing and new pipeline systems.
 All become part of our regional wastewater treatment system MAXIMA and the joint effort to upgrade the current system, which is nearing its maximum capacity.

-Location: Källby wastewater plant – Sjölunda wastewater plant
+Location: from Källby to Sjölunda wastewater treatment plant

 Lenght: 10 kilometers